Challenges: Tobacco Use During Cancer Care

-Tobacco use is rarely addressed during cancer treatment despite evidence that continued use is associated with many negative cancer outcomes (e.g., poor wound healing, complications, cancer recurrence, new cancers, higher death rates) and that quitting tobacco use can benefit patients in all stages of cancer care and help people live longer (U.S. National Cancer Institute, 2022).
+Tobacco use is rarely addressed during cancer treatment despite evidence that continued use is associated with many negative cancer outcomes, including poor wound healing, complications, cancer recurrence, new cancers, and higher death rates.
+Quitting tobacco use can benefit patients in all stages of cancer care and help people live longer (U.S. National Cancer Institute, 2022).
+Tobacco cessation also improves other adverse health outcomes, including cardiovascular diseases, chronic obstructive pulmonary disease (COPD), and reproductive health outcomes (Office of the Surgeon General, 2020).

-Many factors may contribute to this undertreatment.
-Some of these are also challenges in other care contexts, such as lack of clinician time, lack of clinician confidence, lack of efficient and sustainable workflows, and pessimism regarding patient receptivity or tobacco treatment effectiveness.
-Some are heightened in the context of cancer, such as stigma, fatalism, patient stress, and treatment toxicity.
+Many factors contribute to the undertreatment of tobacco use.
+Some of these are challenges in all care contexts, such as lack of clinician time, lack of clinician confidence, lack of efficient and sustainable workflows, and pessimism regarding patient receptivity or tobacco treatment effectiveness.
+Others are heightened in the context of cancer, such as stigma, fatalism, patient stress, and treatment toxicity.
+The Health Experiences Research Network’s Smoking and Cancer catalyst film shares diverse patients’ experiences with smoking and tobacco cessation in the complex context of cancer care, which can inform the implementation of quality, patient-centered tobacco treatment services.

 Tobacco use is a chronic, relapsing condition.
 Although many patients quit using tobacco soon after learning of their cancer diagnoses, about half continue to use tobacco after diagnosis, and many who quit at diagnosis eventually relapse to tobacco use (U.S. National Cancer Institute, 2022).
 Treating tobacco effectively requires system changes to support chronic or repeated cycles of tobacco treatment care.